philipco/FL_clients_heterogeneity/README.md

 ## Contribution

 Create a new branch : ``git checkout -b features/branch_name`` and implement all your modification on this branch.
-When the feature is ready, create a pull request on Github API, review the code, squash commits and merge on the master brach.
+When the feature is ready, create a pull request on Github API, review the code, squash commits and merge on the master branch.

+To run the code on a new dataset, just complete the function ``get_dataset`` in ``DataLoading.py``.

 ## Maintainers